ColeTownsend/Balzac-for-Jekyll/README.md

 ## License

-This is [MIT](LICENSE) with no added caveats, so feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.
+This is under the [GPL](http://choosealicense.com/licenses/gpl-v2/) with no added caveats, so feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.
+Basically you must make your source code equally available to others.

 If you'd like give me credit somewhere on your blog or tweet a shout out to [@ctrunsthis](https://twitter.com/ctrunsthis), that would be pretty sweet.